 Children at Sunnyside Primary Academy use the Internet on a regular basis as part of their learning.
 Technology helps to enhance children’s learning and we want to ensure our pupils get the most from it, by encouraging responsible online behaviour.
 At the Academy we use a filtering system; to prevent children accessing any sites which we would deem inappropriate.
 We also ensure each year group covers some ‘e-safety’ activities to remind children of the importance of keeping themselves safe online.
 We encourage the children to access the Internet at home.

 E-Safety is also taught formally as part of the computing curriculum.
-We follow Purple Mash for IT and each Year Group is taught how to keep themselves safe on the Internet.
+We use Kapow for computing and each Year Group is taught how to keep themselves safe on the Internet.
 We also run parent workshops and children workshops led by NSPCC and NCC.
 E-Safety is also taught in assemblies.

 Mrs Tearle is our ICT subject lead and can answer any questions you might have on e-safety.